Moedrian/contens_for_blogs/ServerConfig/install_lamp_to_centos.md

 ### 2.2 Test Apache Installation

-Enter http://your_ip_address/ in your brower's address bar, if you can see a page reading 'It works' then we could proceed to next step.
-If not, then the 80 port isn't open yet.
+Enter http://your_ip_address/ in your browser's address bar, if you can see a page reading 'It works' then we could proceed to next step.
+If not, then the 80 port, which is for http, may be closed by default

 * If your enabled firewalld then enter